EagleRobotics7373/RRPathVisualizer-CenterStage/src/main/kotlin/trajectories/readme.md

 Any Kotlin class extending `TrajectoryGen` and stored in this `trajectories` package will automatically be loaded upon application start.

-Extend the `TrajectoryGenUltimateGoal` class to receive three environment config variables:
+Extend the `TrajectoryGenPowerPlay` class to receive three environment config variables:

 - Alliance color (red or blue)
-- Starting line (closest to center or edge of field)
+- Starting row (row 2 or row 5 of field)
-- Number of rings in starter stack
+- Signal orientation (image 1, image 2, or image 3)

 ## Annotations